-The truth about take-home design challenges is that, apart from perhaps evaluating a candidate’s position to work on a deadline, these challenges do absolutely nothing to evaluate a candidate’s relevant skill set.
+The truth about take-home design challenges is that, apart from perhaps evaluating a candidate’s ability to work on a deadline, these challenges do very little to evaluate a candidate’s relevant skill set.

-Unless your business is wholly dysfunctional, this is a completely useless test of skills.
+Unless a business is wholly dysfunctional, this is a pretty useless test of skills.

-Furthermore, as the wonderful @HAWK pointed out, putting a candidate through this rigorous process and then simply replying with a “Sorry, you weren’t selected” is completely unfair to someone who spent three days working on-spec.
-Each candidate that invests that much time deserves the respect to be given feedback about their strengths and weaknesses of their designs.
+Furthermore, putting a candidate through this rigorous process and then simply replying with a “Sorry, you weren’t selected” is completely unfair to someone who spent three days working on spec.
+Each candidate that invests that much time deserves the respect to be given feedback about the strengths and weaknesses of their designs.

 From the perspective of the growth of the UX industry as a whole, it would be great if feedback happened.
 In reality, it never does, unless a candidate asks for it, and sometimes not even then.